RivanParmar/RivanParmar/README.md

 I'm a Student *and* a Software Developer and very much enthusiastic about Open-Source and coding.
 Also I'm from Gujarat, India.

 # Ongoing works
-:telescope: I'm currently working on creating a Visual Scripting plugin for Android Studio.
-You can check it out [here](https://github.com/RivanParmar/Android-Studio-Visual-Scripting-Plugin).
+:telescope: I'm currently working on creating a [**Visual Scripting plugin for Android Studio**](https://github.com/RivanParmar/Android-Studio-Visual-Scripting-Plugin).

 # Currently learning
 :seedling: I'm currently learning on how to create a plugin for Intellij IDEA.
 I'm also learning **Ethical Hacking**, **AI/ML**, **Blender addon** creation, **Typescript**, **Unreal Engine**, **Flutter** :sweat: !
 And so much more!